About Us

 • Director Pat Zachar

-• Archives Representative Ruth Smith
+• Archives Representative Ruth M. Smith

 • Past President Wilson A. “Bill” Salter